xStarbound/xStarbound/README.md

     sudo steamos-readonly enable
     ```

-2. Follow the Linux instructions.
+2. Follow the Linux instructions starting at step 3.
 3. To install `mimalloc` on SteamOS:

     ```sh